odong95/personal-website/README.md

 # brianodong.com

 My personal portfolio site built with React and TailwindCSS.
+Deployed with [Vercel](https://vercel.com).

-## Build Scripts
+## Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.

 ## Docker